Background

 Rising Fame in the Modern World

-Fast-forward to the 19th century.
-British soldiers stationed in Tibet were among the first to introduce the Tibetan Mastiff to the Western world.
-By the 20th and 21st centuries, the breed’s fame had skyrocketed.
-In China especially, owning a Tibetan Mastiff became a mark of affluence.
-Some Mastiffs have sold for jaw-dropping sums, with one fetching a whopping $1.9 million.
+Fast-forward to the to the 1800s.
+British soldiers in Tibet were some of the first to show the Tibetan Mastiff to the West.
+By the 20th and 21st centuries, they got way more popular.
+In China, especially, having one meant you were rich.
+Some of these dogs have sold for crazy prices, like one that went for a whopping $1.9 million!

 Let’s talk about the physical and personality traits that make this breed so unique.